An interview with one of Buenos Aires’s taxi drivers

 I’m not the kind of driver who stops much during the day to chat with my colleagues, but I have a few good places in different neighborhoods where you can enjoy the best chorizo or proscuttio sandwiches.
 Some are on the costanera sur or costanera norte.
 Also, there is a traditional pizzeria in Buenos Aires called La Mezzeta in Chacarita, that has in my humble opinion the best fugazzeta (traditional cheese and onion pizza).
 That place I save for Friday nights.

 [Photo credit: Pizzeria La Mezzeta’s Facebook Page ]

 Are there any good myths or legends about taxis and taxi drivers in Argentina?

 One legend says that a taxi chauffeur took a sinister looking passenger to the Chacarita cemetery, and once he entered Parque Chas, neither of the two where ever seen again…

 A red ribbon tied in a bow that my wife hung which she guarantees keeps away envy.
 I don’t believe it, but just in case…

 Thanks for your time Dario!
-Apart from his normal work as a cab driver, Dario does City Tours and transfers to Ezeiza International Airport.
-If you’d like to get a hold of him, you can send him an e-mail at email@example.com.
+Apart from his normal work as a cab driver, Dario does transfers to/from Ezeiza International Airport.
+If you’d like to get a hold of him, you can send him an e-mail at [email protected] or better, WhatsApp at +54-9-11-5343-8010.
 And if you are an interesting expat or local in Buenos Aires and would like us to interview you, feel free to get in touch and tell us why.